maiertech/website/src/routes/posts/how-to-wire-up-fathom-analytics-in-a-sveltekit-app/index.md

 Let's assume that your goal is to make visitors click through to your Twitter profile.
-The following component can render social icons from an array of objects, which it receives as prop:
+The following component can render social icons from an array of objects, which it receives as a prop:

 ```svelte:social-icons.svelte
 <script>